- 2013 Women's Volleyball Homepage

 - Box Score @ Saint Peter's

-Robinson's team-high 14 digs combined with 28 assists to go along with four blocks and three assists showcased her dynamic game-changing ability from the setter position.
-Thornton, meanwhile, tied her career high with 13 kills with her 11 digs, two blocks and two service aces.
-Both players notched their second double doubles of the season in Sunday's action.
+Robinson's team-high 14 digs combined with 28 assists to go along with four blocks and three assists showcased her game-changing ability from the setter position.
+Thornton, meanwhile, tied her career high with 13 kills combined with 11 digs, two blocks and two service aces.
+Both players notched their second double doubles of the season in Sunday's victory.

 The difference for Saint Peter's in the first two sets was their play from the service line as they tallied 10 aces compared to just one for the Bobcats.
 This allowed for a great deal of separation through the frame and a relatively easy couple of set victories for the Peacocks, 25-15 and 25-16 within the first two sets of play.
 The Peacocks' Dayana Arrufat was having her way early on with nine kills through the two set victories.

 The Bobcats flipped the script beginning in the third set as Thornton started to take over with five of her 13 kills in the stanza alone while the defense was dominant throughout with seven total team blocks.
 They built a nice early lead off the swing of senior Bonnie Conklin (Plano, Texas) who tallied a pair of aces and then Leigh took over combining with junior Tanner Celestin (Norco, Calif.), Thornton and Robinson on blocks to extend the Bobcat lead to 10-5.
 Paolucci added a kill and service ace in the middle stages of the set to maintain the four point lead.
 Saint Peter's narrowed the gap to as few as one point at 22-21 but Thornton picked up two clutch kills to claim the victory, 25-22.